 In 2011 we celebrated 50 years of the House Choral Festival.
 Overall, our students encounter a balanced mix of academic, creative, cultural, and sporting opportunities during their time at Brighton Secondary College.

-The year 2011 finds us seeking to retain all that continues to be relevant to the needs of students in the technological, global age whilst also embracing many new innovations.
+The years 2012 and 2013 we celebrate student success and retain all that continues to be relevant to the needs of students in the technological, global age whilst also embracing many new innovations.
 We retain an emphasis on co-curricular and sporting activities to support the balanced development of students.

 We continue to celebrate student growth, achievement and success in languages, humanities, mathematics, science, technology, physical education, and the arts.
 We also continue to promote and support high levels of teacher knowledge and expertise, though with a changed emphasis in the 21st Century.
 Our Brennan Library, named in honour of our first female principal Molly Brennan continues as a vital source of information for our students, but now utilises digital technologies as well as printed matter.

-Under the leadership of current Principal Julie Podbury, our 1950s style classrooms are currently being superseded by our innovative Year 9 Discovery Centre, opened in 2006, and new VCE and Pathways Centre opened in 2010.
+Under the leadership of past Principal Julie Podbury, our 1950s style classrooms are currently being superseded by our innovative Year 9 Discovery Centre, opened in 2006, new VCE and Pathways Centre opened in 2010, and our new State-of-the-Art Science, Arts and Technology wing.
+We are so thankful to be able to offer more opportunities to our students than ever before, with the opening of this new wing in 2013.
 We are moving from a regimented, class focused, industrial age approach to one that acknowledges the individual needs of students and the emerging technologies of the digital age.

 We inherit the achievements and heritage of our forebears in ways that we do not always fully appreciate.
 In many ways, reflecting on the past helps us to imagine future hopes and possibilities as well as the personal contributions we may make in the future.